-If you are diagnosed with sleep apnea, chances are your sleep doctor will recommend use of a CPAP machine to force oxygen into your lungs and keep you breath during sleep.
+If you are diagnosed with sleep apnea, chances are your sleep doctor will recommend the use of a CPAP machine to force oxygen into your lungs and keep you breathing during sleep.
 Except, most people have trouble falling asleep and sleeping well using CPAP machines.
 In fact, studies reported by the New York Times show 50% of patients stop using the CPAP machines within 3 weeks.

 The problems with CPAP machines is they are:

 - Too loud for a spouse to tolerate in the same room